yzyii/luashitacast/README.md

 /mb     - equips gear that gives bonuses to magic burst damage when casting nukes.
 /extra  - Uses NukeExtra and StoneskinExtra sets when above a given MP threshold.
           Threshold is defined by the varable: "nukeExtraThreshold".
-          This is intended for nuking with a Max MP build.
+          This is intended for nuking with a MaxMP set giving an extra -ga3 or T4 nuke per max MP bar.
           Override sets such as MDT/PDT/FireRes etc. will not work in InterimMidcast with this enabled.
+          This command is not intended to be used in conjunction with Accuracy /mode or /hnm sets etc.
 ```

 ## Additional Commands for WHM